Daniel Sestrajcic

 Daniel Sestrajcic (born 1976) is a Swedish politician and former member of the Riksdag, the national legislature.
 A member of the Left Party, he represented Malmö Municipality between September 2014 and August 2017.

 Sestrajcic has been a member of the municipal council in Malmö Municipality since 2019.
 He was amongst a group a protestors who, on 8 October 2015, tried to prevent the police from removing a cam set-up outside the Swedish Migration Agency's offices in Malmö by Palestinian refugees.
 He was convicted of disobeying law enforcement and fined SEK 25,000.

+In 2015, he was a passenger on the Freedom Flotilla III, the fourth attempt to break the Israeli blockade associated with the Swedish Ship to Gaza group.
+The vessel Sestrajcic had boarded in Gothenburg was intercepted in international waters by the Israeli navy on 29 June 2015.